Julinium/plan_comptable_maroc/README.md

 Latest version of Morocco Chart of Accounts (Plan Comptable).
 ## Format
-Formatted as a nested JSON objects.
+The pcm.json file is a list of a nested JSON objects.
 ## Translations
-Litterals are provided in three languages: French, English and Arabic.
+Main names are in French.
+Translations are provided in three languages: French, English and Arabic.
-The original version was written in French.
 Arabic and English were translated using AI and may contain errors or inaccuracies.

 ## Copyright and Licence
 © 2025 julinium.
 Licensed under the **GNU GPL-2** licence.
 Please see [LICENCE](https://github.com/Julinium/plan_comptable_maroc/blob/main/LICENSE) file for details.